anat-kedem/TidyDataActivityRecognitionUsingSmartphones/CodeBook.md

 2       |Walking               |...          |...          |...
 2       |WalkingUpstairs      |...          |...          |...

-Where (...) is the mean of the relevant data.
+Where (...) is the mean of the relevant variable, activity and subject.
 For example, the value in row 1 column 3 is the mean of all measurements of activity "Walking" for *"variable1"* (see actual variable names below) for subject 1.

 The full table includes 180 observation rows (beyond the one title row of the column names) and 86 variables.
 The total columns is 86 + 2 (variables + the subject code and activity name columns).